The 7 Costly Mistakes Investors Make With Advisors

 4. Owning Products, Not a Philosophy

-Some advisors rely on packaged products or tactical bets instead of a disciplined, evidence-based investment philosophy.
+Some advisors rely on proprietary products that drive additional fees instead of a disciplined, evidence-based investment philosophy.

 5. Hidden Costs and Layered Fees